revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 <details><summary> <b>Show Answer</b> </summary>

 > Abstraction refers to hiding of unnecessary data from the user and showing only the relevant part in order to reduce complexity and increasing the efficiency of program.
-For example let's take a social media platforms where we share photos, chat, etc., with friends without knowing how all these operations are happening in background.
+For example,let's take a social media platforms where we share photos, chat, etc., with friends without knowing how all these operations are happening in background.

 > We can achieve abstraction in python by creating abstract classes in our program.